gigaj0ule/system42/README.md

 as arduino libraries.

-x42 lets you talk over a tty USB port to a host computer. x42 can emulate a keyboard also.
+x42 lets you talk over a tty USB port to a host computer.

 x42 has a BIOS that lets you flash new code over USB with dfu-util